Extracorporeal Shock Wave Lithotripsy (ESWL) – Patient Instructions & Post Operative Information

 2. The preparation for ESWL would be similar to any procedure under anesthesia.
 Patients must not eat or drink after midnight prior to the procedure.
 However, two other important instructions must be followed.
 First, it is imperative that no blood thinners of any type should have been taken prior to the procedure without having specifically discussed this with your physician.
 Second, you will have been instructed to take two bottles of magnesium citrate prior to the procedure.
 This will serve to aid in visualization of the stone.

 3. Discomfort and redness at the treatment site are common.
 While the goal is to reduce the stone to particles small enough to pass painlessly, this is not always possible, especially with larger stones.
 A prescription for a narcotic analgesic and an antibiotic will be provided.
-You may use the pain medication for severe pain, or acetominophen for minor discomfort.
-If the pain is so severe that the pain medication is not helping, you may need to go to the George Washington or Sibley emergency room for stronger medicines.
+You may use the pain medication for severe pain, or acetaminophen for minor discomfort.
+If you are experiencing an emergency that cannot be accommodated by an office visit the same or the next business day in either of our locations, please dial 911 or go to your nearest or favorite emergency room and ensure that Dr. Engel or Dr. Tobon are contacted to take part in your care.
+As a reminder, USW physicians have privileges at Reston Hospital Center, Holy Cross Hospital Silver Spring, and Holy Cross Hospital Germantown.

 4. Seeing blood in the urine is very common and almost expected.
 This is particularly true if a ureteral stent has been placed.
 Blood in the urine should clear with rest and hydration.
 Do not resume any aspirin containing medications or anticoagulants without consulting your doctor.